 That route was our common possession, and now it’s gone.
 “The Compressor Route is no more,” as Rolando Garibotti posted last night.

 But should we flatten the Pyramids because they were built with slave labor, and we deplore slavery?
 Should we plow under Auschwitz because of the horrible deeds and philosophies perpetrated within its walls?
 Obviously not.

 In my mind, a great piece of history has been taken from us, and we are the poorer for its loss.

 If The Compressor Route was to be removed, it should have been removed only after a long period of open and public debate in which all of us were given the opportunity to voice our opinions — and perhaps to cast votes.
 The manner of its recent removal is patently undemocratic, and of that, I do not approve.

 We should have been afforded the opportunity to make the decision as a community.

 Also, the last time I looked, Cerro Torre was entirely in Argentina.
 If such a massive change were to be made to such a famous route, on such a marvelous mountain, in such a wonderful country, surely the actual action should have been taken by the Argentine climbing community?

-A mountain can certainly be desecrated, but I’m not sure one can be consecrated.
+A mountain can certainly be desecrated; I’m not so sure one can be consecrated.

 Cerro Torre’s titanic indifference is what has always amazed me most.